ahmedcodein/loan_default/README.md

   - **User Story: Best Algorithm and Hyperparameter Configuration**
     - As a Data Practitioner, I can search for the best ML algorithm and its Hyperparameter so I can create an ML pipeline.
       - Acceptance Criterion:
-        - Given that the dataset is cleaned and feature engineered via the respective pipeline, the ML Engineer can feed the dataset into various ML algorithms to create an ML Pipeline -- **Pass**
+        - Given that the dataset is cleaned and feature engineered via the respective pipeline, the data practitioner can feed the dataset into various ML algorithms to create an ML Pipeline -- **Pass**
   - **User Story: ML Model Performance**
-    - As a ML Engineer, I can evaluate the ML model performance so I can suffice the business requirement of predicting a default on loan.
+    - As a data practitioner, I can evaluate the ML model performance so I can suffice the business requirement of predicting a default on loan.
       - Acceptance Criterion:
-        - Given that the best ML model is identified, the ML engineer can evaluate the performance of the selected model -- **Pass**
+        - Given that the best ML model is identified, the data practitioner can evaluate the performance of the selected model -- **Pass**
   - **User Story: Best Features**
-    - As an ML Engineer, I can identify the best features so I can build an new ML pipeline with the same configuration to compare its performance with the ML pipeline with the full features.
+    - As an data practitioner, I can identify the best features so I can build an new ML pipeline with the same configuration to compare its performance with the ML pipeline with the full features.
       - Acceptance Criterion:
-        - Given that the best ML model is identified, the ML engineer can identify the best features on the identified model and build new ML pipeline based on the best features instead of all the features -- **Pass**
+        - Given that the best ML model is identified, the data practitioner can identify the best features on the identified model and build new ML pipeline based on the best features instead of all the features -- **Pass**

 **Epic LDP-5 Cluster Analysis**\
 *Description:* This Epic is concerned with developing a Cluster pipeline to extract hidden profiles withing the data.